 For reasons not necessarily attributable to any of the risks set forth herein (for example, supply/demand imbalances or other market forces), the market spreads of the securities in which we invest may increase substantially causing the securities prices to fall.
 It may not be possible to predict, or to hedge against, such "spread widening" risk.
-The perceived discount in pricing described under "- Some of our securities investments may become distressed, which securities would have a high risk of default and may be illiquid." may still not reflect the true value of the real estate assets underlying such real estate debt in which we may invest, and therefore further deterioration in value with respect thereto may occur following our investment therein.
-In addition, mark-to-market accounting of our investments will have an interim effect on the reported value prior to realization of an investment.
+The perceived discount in pricing described under"-Some of our securities investments may become distressed, which securities would have a high risk of default and may be illiquid." may still not reflect the true value of the real estate assets underlying such real estate debt in which we may invest, and therefore further deterioration in value with respect thereto may occur following our investment therein.
+In addition, mark-to-market accounting of our investments will have an interimeffect on the reported value prior to realization of an investment.

-We invest in derivatives, which involve numerous risks.
+We invest in derivatives, which involve numerous risks

 We have in the past and may in the future enter into derivatives transactions including, but not limited to, options contracts, futures contracts, options on futures contracts, forward contracts, interest rate swaps, total return swaps, credit default swaps and other swap agreements for investment, hedging or leverage purposes.
-Derivative instruments, especially when purchased in large amounts, may not be liquid in all circumstances, so that in volatile markets we may not be able to close out a position without incurring a loss.
+Derivative instruments, especially when purchased in large amounts, may not be fiquid in all circumstances, so that in volatile markets we may not be able to close out a position without incurring a loss.
 Our use of derivative instruments may be particularly speculative and involves investment risks and transaction costs to which we would not be subject absent the use of these instruments, and use of derivatives generally involves leverage in the sense that the investment exposure created by the derivatives may be significantly greater than our initial investment in the derivative.
 Leverage magnifies investment, market and certain other risks.
 Thus, the use of derivatives may result in losses in excess of principal and greater than if they had not been used.
 The value of such derivatives also depends upon the price of the underlying instrument or commodity.
 Such derivatives and other customized instruments also are subject to the risk of non-performance by the relevant counterparty.
 In addition, actual or implied daily limits on price fluctuations and speculative position limits on the exchanges or over-the-counter markets in which we may conduct our transactions in derivative instruments may prevent prompt liquidation of positions, subjecting us to the potential of greater losses.
-Derivative instruments that may be purchased or sold by us may include instruments not traded over-thecounter or on an exchange.
-The risk of nonperformance by the obligor on such an instrument may be greater and the ease with which we can dispose of or enter into closing transactions with respect to such an instrument may be less than in the case of an exchangetraded instrument.
-In addition, significant disparities may exist between "bid" and "asked" prices for derivative instruments that are traded over-the-counter and not on an exchange.
-Such over-the-counter derivatives are also subject to types and levels of investor protections or governmental regulation that may differ from exchange traded instruments.
+Derivative instruments may prevent prompt liquidation of positions, subjecting us to the potential of greater losses.
+Derivative instruments may prevent prompt liquidation of positions, subjecting us to the potential of greater losses.
+Derivative instruments may be greater and the ease with which we can dispose of or enter into closing transactions with respect to such an instrument may be less than in the cas